PurpleHullPeas/MPMD-AutoBedLevel-Cal/advanced/Advanced_Readme.md

 Stock Firmware </br>
 5 works best with a properly setup bed.
 Follow ALL of the instructions in the [P5 tutorial](https://github.com/PurpleHullPeas/MPMD-AutoBedLevel-Cal). </br>
 2 might work better if you still have the stock sticker or you skipped other steps.
+Note that, only for stock firmware, option 2 always uses the G29 P2 50 mm probe radius.
 No promises.
 Do not whine if it does not work well for you. </br>

 Marlin4MPMD 1.3.3 </br>
--2 worked best on my machine.
+Option 2 with a 25 mm probe radius (-vvv) worked best on my machine.
 Dennis's tests also suggest that a 25 mm calibration radius is superior. </br>

 aegean-odyssey's MPMD Marlin 1.1.X </br>
 I am still doing ongoing experimentation here. </br>